jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 **Art films:*- are not about any specific problem.
 Like personal journals, they're more about the protagonist's thoughts; not acting to overcome a problem.
 The result is surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
 Without action, these stories are surprising to the point of being weired, with conclusion that can't change reality because the hero didn't try.

 Without logical surprises, art films needs to get weirder and weirder to maintain interest.
-To insulate themselves from criticism art filmmakers usually give themselves ever more awards, granduer, and titles and end up-like their protagoinsts-on stages talking about themselves.
+To insulate themselves from criticism they say true art is relativistic, and art filmmakers usually give themselves ever more awards, granduer, and titles and end up-like their protagoinsts-on stages talking about themselves.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.

 **Spectacle movies:*- are about an obvious problem, ie. Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are thus very logical because the problem is very simple; survive or die.
 However, since the action is so instinctual, there's no time for the protagoinst to think of new ideas.
 The result is very logical but unsuprising stories that can't change reality because no new ideas were introduced.